LightBoy01/ai-job-spot/src/job-descriptions/53b1a38451c98998a49115e98159584a29b1404d9be2be9206f6e91d08b2fdc4-deutscher-bauservice-gmbh-baukoordinator-mwd-tiefbau.md

   new technologies and methods, and there's always someone to brainstorm with or learn from.
 ---
+### Description
-### Description\nDo you value quality and safety on civil engineering construction sites?
+Do you value quality and safety on civil engineering construction sites?
 Do you enjoy serving as an interface between clients, municipalities, and contractors?
-Then you've come to the right place!\n\nWe succeed by acting as a solution-oriented and innovative team.
-Join our motivated team and grow with us!\n\n### Responsibilities\n- You are responsible for the construction site from technical execution to acceptance.\n- You are responsible for legal compliance on construction sites and adherence to construction plans.\n- You coordinate and lead construction meetings and keep minutes.\n- You create and review measurements, ensuring the efficient and economical use of construction materials and equipment.\n- You always keep an eye on quality and construction progress and document the work.\n- You manage and coordinate external contractors and verify their measurements.\n- You support the application for permits and communication with authorities.\n\n### Qualifications\n- You are a certified Foreman or Technician (m/f/d), have a Master's in Road or Civil Engineering, are a Civil Engineer (m/f/d), or possess a comparable education/degree, e.g., in Horticulture and Landscape Construction.\n- You already have many years of professional experience in civil engineering and road construction, or comparably in horticulture and landscape construction.\n- You have proficient MS Office skills.\n- You bring knowledge of relevant regulations (DIN18300, ZTV, RSA21, VOB).\n- You have excellent German language skills and at least a Class B driver's license.\n- Willingness to travel (not on weekends) is required.\n\n### Author's Take\nThis role is ideal for an experienced civil engineering professional passionate about ensuring project quality and safety.
+Then you've come to the right place!

+We succeed by acting as a solution-oriented and innovative team.
+Join our motivated team and grow with us!

+### Responsibilities
+- You are responsible for the construction site from technical execution to acceptance.
+- You are responsible for legal compliance on construction sites and adherence to construction plans.
+- You coordinate and lead construction meetings and keep minutes.
+- You create and review measurements, ensuring the efficient and economical use of construction materials and equipment.
+- You always keep an eye on quality and construction progress and document the work.
+- You manage and coordinate external contractors and verify their measurements.
+- You support the application for permits and communication with authorities.

+### Qualifications
+- You are a certified Foreman or Technician (m/f/d), have a Master's in Road or Civil Engineering, are a Civil Engineer (m/f/d), or possess a comparable education/degree, e.g., in Horticulture and Landscape Construction.
+- You already have many years of professional experience in civil engineering and road construction, or comparably in horticulture and landscape construction.
+- You have proficient MS Office skills.
+- You bring knowledge of relevant regulations (DIN18300, ZTV, RSA21, VOB).
+- You have excellent German language skills and at least a Class B driver's license.
+- Willingness to travel (not on weekends) is required.

+### Author's Take
+This role is ideal for an experienced civil engineering professional passionate about ensuring project quality and safety.
 The company fosters a collaborative, solution-oriented, and innovative team environment with a \\\"startup flair.\\\" They offer excellent benefits, including a company car, flexible working hours, mobile working options, and numerous social events, all while promoting a healthy work-life balance by not requiring weekend travel.
 This is a chance to take full responsibility for exciting projects within a supportive and dynamic team.